sfomuseum/ios-label-whisperer/README.md

 ## How does it work

+### Loading definition files

-* At start up the application loads one or more accession number "definition" files.
+At start up the application loads one or more accession number "definition" files.
+There are three sources from definition files:

+* Definition files found in the [accession-numbers/data](https://github.com/sfomuseum/accession-numbers/) repository.
+* Definition files that are bundled with the application itself
+* Defintion files local to the user.
+These files are cloned from bundled application source and, if the internet is available, supplemented or updated by files in the GitHub repository.
+In this way the application can better stay up to date with changes and improvements to the source data in the `accession-numbers` project.

 These are the JSON files in the `data` directory of the [accession-numbers](https://github.com/sfomuseum/accession-numbers) repository.

-These are used to populate a "table view" to choose a specific institution whose accession numbers are being scanned.
+These definition files are used to populate a "table view" to choose a specific institution whose accession numbers are being scanned.
 This view is presented when a user presses the "Choose" button.

+### Scanning wall labels

-* There is a second button, labeled "Scanned" that invoke iOS's text recognition workflow for scanning a wall label, or other text containing accession numbers.
+There is a second button, labeled "Scanned" that invoke iOS's text recognition workflow for scanning a wall label, or other text containing accession numbers.

-* Once scanned the application uses the resultant `VNRecognizedTextObservation` instance to build a text string which is then passed to the `ExtractFromText` method (defined in the [swift-accession-numbers](https://github.com/sfomuseum/swift-accession-numbers) package).
+Once scanned the application uses the resultant `VNRecognizedTextObservation` instance to build a text string which is then passed to the `ExtractFromText` method (defined in the [swift-accession-numbers](https://github.com/sfomuseum/swift-accession-numbers) package).
 For example:

 ```
     func addRecognizedText(recognizedText: [VNRecognizedTextObservation]) {